 Marrow infiltrative processes

 Drug-induced neutropenia is one of the most common causes of neutropenia.
 Drugs can decrease neutrophil production through toxic, idiosyncratic, or hypersensitivity mechanisms; or they can increase peripheral neutrophil destruction through immune mechanisms.
-Only the toxic mechanism (eg, with phenothiazines) causes dose-related neutropenia.
+Only the toxic mechanism causes dose-related neutropenia.

-Severe dose-related neutropenia occurs predictably after cytotoxic cancer drugs or radiation therapy due to suppression of bone marrow production.
+Severe dose-related neutropenia occurs predictably after administration of cytotoxic cancer drugs, phenothiazine, or radiation therapy due to suppression of bone marrow production.

 Idiosyncratic reactions are unpredictable and occur with a wide variety of drugs, including alternative medicine preparations or extracts, and toxins.